misiektoja/instagram_monitor/docs/configuration.md

     instagram_monitor --import-browser-session --browser firefox --browser-profile "default-release"
     ```

 - **Let it prompt you.** If you do not pass `--browser-profile` and several profiles exist, the tool lists them so you can choose.
-Profiles signed in to Instagram are marked with `*`, so you do not have to guess which one holds the session.
-When exactly one is signed in it is the default and Enter selects it.
+Profiles holding a current Instagram session are marked with `*`, so you do not have to guess which one holds the session.
+A session that has expired is not marked, since importing it would fail.
+When exactly one profile is marked it is the default and Enter selects it.
 - **On the [Web Dashboard](view-modes.md#web-dashboard)**, pick the browser, click **Import** and select a profile if prompted.
 Profiles signed in to Instagram are marked with `*` and the only signed-in one is preselected.
 The dashboard imports only from the profiles it detected, so it cannot be pointed at another file or profile on your computer.
 Use `--cookie-file PATH` on the command line when you deliberately want a database from somewhere else.
 - **Advanced:** point `--cookie-file` at a specific cookie database (Firefox `cookies.sqlite` or a Chromium `Cookies` file).
 This overrides `--browser-profile`.

 For Chromium-based browsers, the tool finds the cookie database inside the selected profile.
 It supports both `<profile>/Cookies` and `<profile>/Network/Cookies` layouts.
 On Linux it looks for the distribution install first, then Snap and Flatpak builds of Chromium and Brave.

 Chromium-based browsers encrypt their cookies with a key held in your keychain or keyring.
 If you deny that prompt or the keyring is locked, the import says so instead of blaming a missing login.

+If the selected profile holds an Instagram session that has expired, the import says so and gives the date it expired, without contacting Instagram.
+Sign in again in that browser, then re-run the import.

 Chromium-based import does not work inside Docker.
 Use Firefox as shown under [Import Firefox into the Container Session](usage.md#import-firefox-into-the-container-session).
 To import from Chromium, run a local PyPI or manual installation instead.